AdityaCoppisetti/keylouder/README.md

 <img width="360" height="504" alt="image" src="https://github.com/user-attachments/assets/2424143f-e057-4f04-a782-5b6075a54ec6" />

-the routing for this pcb took me A WHILLLEEE but i had a ton of fun doing it its really fun to take such tasks
+the routing for this pcb took me A WHILLLEEE but i had  tons of fun doing it its really fun to take such tasks

 and the led matrix went onto the board so perfectly